Error-404-NotFound/DevRev-InterIIT-TechMeet-12.0/README.md

 # DevRev-InterIIT-TechMeet-12.0-Team99

 ## Problem Statement
-As part of the challenge, we developed a chatbot that conducts in-depth passage retrieval from a given text database, providing the most pertinent passages in response to user queries.
-Additionally, the chatbot highlights the relevant information within the paragraph, employing language models such as BERT and clustering algorithms.
-Moreover, our versatile model is adaptable to fine-tuning for specific themes, enabling it to effectively answer questions tailored to different subjects.
+As part of the challenge, we developed and tested a pipeline to enable LLMs to perform API calls.
+An LLM is provided a _toolbox_ of APIs and through prompt engineering and finetuning, it is able to make API calls whenever necessary.
+This method is also robust to new APIs.

 ## Team
  - [Ishaan Kulkarni](https://github.com/IshaanKulkarni)